git-moss/DrivenByMoss-Documentation/Electra-One/Electra-One.md

 * Send the DrivenByMoss Electra One preset (DrivenByMoss.eproj) to the device which is located in the resources folder in the sub-folder Electra.One.
 It can be stored in any slot you prefer but the name must not be changed and be **DrivenByMoss**.
 * The device should be autodetected.
 If you need to add it manually, select the first and third (CTRL) MIDI in-/output.

-## Features
+## Global Features and Page navigation

-The DrivenByMoss preset contains 5 pages with different features.
+The DrivenByMoss preset contains 6 pages with different features.
 Switching pages works like any other Electra One preset.
+But there is a faster way: touch 3 consecutive knobs to select a page!

+The following *touch gestures* are implemented (knob numbering starts with 1 on the top row):

+* Knobs 1, 2 and 3: selects the Mixer page
+* Knobs 2, 3 and 4: selects the Sends page
+* Knobs 3, 4 and 5: selects the Device page
+* Knobs 3, 4 and 5: selects the Device page
+* Knobs 4, 5 and 6: selects the EQ page
+* Knobs 7, 8 and 9: selects the Transport page
+* Knobs 8, 9 and 10: selects the Session page
+* Knobs 10, 11 and 12: jumps to a specific Electra One synthesizer preset for editing the plugin in focus.
+The preset must have the exact same name as the plugin!
+To jump back to the DrivenByMoss preset touch the same knobs!
+Important: knob touch events are not sent for empty slots (or for hidden elements) in the preset.
+Therefore, make sure that the slots in the 4th, 5th and 6th columns contain an element to make this feature work.
+* Knobs 1, 2 and 7: emulates the pressing of a 'shift' button.
+Currently, this allows to fine tune all relative knobs, namely Play Position and Tempo.

 The following controls in the 6th column are identical on all pages: